exasol/public-knowledgebase/Environment-Management/how-to-deploy-an-exasol-cluster-on-amazon-web-service-aws.md

 ## Step 1

 Open <https://cloudtools.exasol.com/> to access the cloud deployment wizard in your browser and choose your cloud provider.
 In this case, the Cloud Provider should be Amazon Web Services.
 Select your region from the drop-down list.
-I'm going to deploy our cluster in Frankfurt
+We deploy our cluster in Frankfurt

 ![](images/wizard_home.png)